Torsten85/ByTorsten.GraphQL/README.md

 # GraphQL - the flow way
-this graphql package was inspired by [Wwwision.GraphQL](https://github.com/bwaidelich/Wwwision.GraphQL).
-But it just felt like a wrapper, I'd like a package that seamlessly integrates in Flow.
+this graphql package was inspired by [Wwwision.GraphQL](https://github.com/bwaidelich/Wwwision.GraphQL) (also some portion of their code was copied).
+But this just felt like a wrapper, I'd like a package that seamlessly integrates in Flow.
 So here it is.

 ## Installation